Asaf-Alber/logic-probe-pcb/README.md

 ---

+## ▶️ How to Use

+1. Connect 5V and GND to the probe input header.
+2. Attach the input signal to the `SIGNAL_IN` pin.
+3. Observe the LED indicators:
+   - 🔴 Red = LOW
+   - 🟢 Green = HIGH
+   - 🔵 Blue = PWM (toggle)
+   -
+---
 ## 🧠 Summary

-This project demonstrates your ability to:
+This project demonstrates my ability to:
 - Design with analog comparators
 - Create and apply RC filters
 - Use voltage dividers for reference generation